Why Ofsted Were Wrong About Brooks and Kirk

 All of the above comments have the same reasoning behind them; they all relate to our time constraints and the way in which we offered support.

-Our Faculty Administrator, Sharon ensures that each individual learner’s progress is tracked on a regular basis.
-She loves to talk.
-In fact, we can’t keep her off the phones!
-So motivating learners is one of her strong points.
-This also provides her with the opportunity to identify any areas for which learners may require support in.
-If you’re a current learner, then I’m sure you will have had the pleasure of chatting with Sharon already.
+Our team ensures that each individual learner’s progress is tracked on a regular basis.
+Motivating learners is one of our strong points.
+This also provides us with the opportunity to identify any areas for which learners may require support in.

 Finally, it’s also worth noting; many of our learners are completing the CAVA to start a new career.
 More often than not, they are also working through their qualification whilst in full-time employment.
-Therefore, they start with the understanding that they have as long as they want to complete the course and do not want to be pestered about logging in and doing some work.
+Therefore, they start with the understanding that they have as long as they want to complete the course.
+They don’t want to be pestered about logging in and doing some work!

 Meanwhile, on the strengths side of the Ofsted report, we actually received some wonderful comments from them…